-1http://news.bbc.co.uk/1/hi/uk/7103911.stm
+1 http://news.bbc.co.uk/1/hi/uk/7103911.stm

 Weitzner et al. [402] note the similarity between accountability and provenance in scientific experiments.
-We see provenance as a key enabler for accountable systems since it consists of an explicit representation of past processes, which allows us to trace the origin of data, actions and decisions (whether automated or human-driven).
+Provenance is a key enabler for accountable systems since it consists of an explicit representation of past processes, which allows us to trace the origin of data, actions and decisions (whether automated or human-driven).
 It therefore provides the necessary logs to reason about compliance or violations.
-In this chapter, we review the use of provenance to make systems accountable, or to derive trust in results and systems.
-Given the critical importance of provenance in such contexts, the audit results or derived trust will be reliable only if provenance has been faithfully stored and has not been tampered with.
-We therefore begin with a review of security in the context of provenance (Section 7.1).
-We discuss novel approaches to check compliance, and make systems accountable, using provenance (Section 7.2).
-We then survey various approaches that have emerged to determine quality and trust of data, based on provenance (Section 7.3).
+This chapter reviews the use of provenance to make systems accountable, or to derive trust in results and systems.
+Given the critical importance of provenance in such contexts, audit results or derived trust will be reliable only if provenance has been faithfully stored and has not been tampered with.
+Therefore, this chapter begins with a review of security in the context of provenance (Section 7.1).
+It then discuss novel approaches to check compliance, and make systems accountable, using provenance (Section 7.2).
+It then surveys various approaches that have emerged to determine quality and trust of data, based on provenance (Section 7.3).